Petrified Forest (California): 19th century

-Today
+20th century

 Since the early 20th century, the same Calistoga-based family has maintained and operated the forest.
 The forest was bought by Ollie Orre Bockee, from M.C.
 Meeker, around 1912, for a total cost of $14,000.
 Bockee continued to purchase surrounding land and acquired a total of 845 acre.
 Bockee opened the property to tourists around 1914 and charged 50 cents per person.
 When Bockee died in 1950, her sister became the owner of the property, and Bockee's direct descendants maintain it today.
 It was listed on the California Historical Landmarks list on January 31, 1978.

+21st century

 In 2012, the family started to send fossilized pollen samples to the University of California, Berkeley for research.

 Many of the petrified trees in the forest have nicknames, including "The Queen", which is 8 feet wide and 65 feet long.
 The Queen was 2,000 years old when the volcano erupted.
 Additional trees include "The Pit Tree" and "The Giant".
 There are a cluster of trees named after Ollie Orre Bockee and a tree named after Robert Louis Stevenson.

+The forest is again open to the public to visit after restoration from damage caused by the Napa and Sonoma fires of 2017.

+As of 2023 the property has been up for sale, with an asking price of $12 million.